jak419/CIDM6330_Assignment_5/README.md

-# CIDM6330_Assignment_5
+# CIDM6330_Assignment_7
-CIDM6330 Assignment 5 Barky Django Code Refactor
+CIDM6330 Assignment 7 Barky Django Code Refactor 3 - Django Signals and the Return of the Command.

+In this submission, commands are in the repositories.py file.